elanatframework/Code_behind/doc/used_with_razor_pages_and_asp_dot_net_core_mvc.md

 According to the above codes, the `UseCodeBehind` middleware answers the requests and the process of the request and response of the program is terminated.

 Using the `UseCodeBehindNextNotFound` middleware will respond if the path matches and otherwise continue the process.
-Using this middleware allows you to configure CideBehind simultaneously with Razor pages and ASP.NET MVC.
+Using this middleware allows you to configure CideBehind simultaneously with Razor pages and ASP.NET Core MVC.

 ## Razor Pages and CodeBehind config in Program.cs